-CONSIDERATION OF AGENDA OF THE MEETING OF THE BOARD OF

-DIRECTORS: Upon motion by Director Lewis the agenda was approved unanimously.
+CONSIDERATION OF AGENDA OF THE MEETING OF THE BOARD OF DIRECTORS AND THE MINUTES OF THE: Upon motion by Director Radloff the agenda was approved unanimously.
+Board meeting minutes from February 22, 2023 regular and February 27, 2023's special meeting minutes were unanimously approved.

-PUBLIC COMMENT: There was no public comment.